MZaid101/Build-OpenCV-With-CUDA/README.md

 - Cmake options : Depending on your use case you may want to turn on or off additional options.

 It's also a good idea to double check the compatibility of OpenCV version, CUDA version and GPU device.

+This repository provides a batch file that enables one-click building of OpenCV from source with CUDA support on Windows.
+With this script, you can easily build OpenCV with CUDA support using Visual Studio and CMake, and also allows you to use different versions of CUDA with different GPUs.

+## Usage
+1. Clone this repository
+2. Modify the script to match your system setup (paths, cuda version, cuda architecture etc)
+3. Run the script
+4. Wait for the script to finish
+5. OpenCV will be built and installed in the location specified by you.

+You can use this script as a starting point to build OpenCV on your own machine, and feel free to customize it to suit your specific needs.
+Please keep in mind that this script is an example and may require some adjustments to work with your specific system setup.